-Rape and Domestic Violence: Rape of men or women is illegal, but the law does not protect against spousal rape, except if the couple is separated or in the process of divorce, or if there is a restraining order in place.
+Rape and Domestic Violence: Rape of men or women is illegal, but the law does not protect against spousal rape unless the couple is separated or in the process of divorce, or there is a restraining order in place.
 The maximum penalty for an initial rape conviction is seven years.
 The maximum sentence for subsequent rape convictions is life imprisonment; however, the usual maximum was 14 years’ imprisonment.
+The RBPF reported that from January to November there were 45 reported rapes, 12 attempted rapes, and 114 cases of unlawful sexual intercourse.
+The RBPF reported Abaco had the highest number of reported cases of sexual violence.
+In September a woman alleged a jet ski operator raped her in Nassau.
+Although she identified the accused in a line up, he was released on bail because he was a minor.
+There were no further developments in her case in the courts, a common occurrence in rape and domestic violence cases.

-Sexual Harassment: The law prohibits criminal “quid pro quo” sexual harassment and authorizes penalties of up to B$5,000 ($5,000) and a maximum of two years’ imprisonment.
+Sexual Harassment: The law prohibits criminal “quid pro quo” sexual harassment and authorizes penalties of up to B$5,000 and a maximum of two years’ imprisonment.
 There were no official reports of workplace sexual harassment during the year.
-Civil rights advocates complained that criminal prohibitions were not enforced effectively.

 Birth Registration: Children born in the country to married parents, one of whom is Bahamian, acquire citizenship at birth.
 In the case of unwed parents, the child takes the citizenship of the mother.
 All children born in the country may apply for citizenship upon reaching their 18th birthday.
 There is universal birth registration, and all births must be registered within 21 days of delivery.